Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_search_dirs/fzf_search_dirs.md

 <div style="text-align: justify">
 <p>I use <a href="https://github.com/junegunn/fzf">fzf</a> both as a command
-line tool and from within Vim using the <a href="https://github.com/junegunn/fzf.vim">fzf.vim</a>.
+line tool and from within Vim using the <a href="https://github.com/junegunn/fzf.vim">fzf.vim</a> plugin.
 It makes finding (and opening) files intuitive, fast, and frees you from needing to remember their location or exact name.
 By default, fzf searches recursively within the current directory, which is often just what you want.
 If you need to search for a file in some directory beyond the current working directory you need to specify that path as an argument to fzf, after which it's business as usual (fzf will recursively search the specified directory).</p>
 </div>

 ## The Problem
 <div style="text-align: justify">
 <p>It always felt a shame to have to occasionally precisely specify a path in
-order to get a fuzzy search going... precisely specifying a path is the exact thing the fzf is supposed to unburden your from!
+order to get a fuzzy search going... precisely specifying a path is the exact thing that fzf is supposed to unburden your from!
 My initial approach was to supply the home directory path and let fzf search everything, the home directory path can be specified in only a couple of characters so there's no real burden in that case.</p>